better-internet/radworks-docs/docs/using-radicle/creating-patches.md

 ### Forking projects

-To contribute to another user's project you have to fork it forst.Using the **Fork** option in the Upstream client will clone the project to a specified location on your local machine and publish your version to the Radicle network as a new project.
+To contribute to another user's project you have to fork it first.
+Using the **Fork** option in the Upstream client will clone the project to a specified location on your local machine and publish your version to the Radicle network as a new project.